xiepeijinhit-hue/textlessrag/readme.md

 We release the first bilingual speech–document RAG dataset, containing Chinese and English voice queries aligned with multimodal document content, to foster future research in this direction.

 ## 🖥️ Example
-https://github.com/user-attachments/assets/27884988-2bc6-4aa2-b892-6eaa39baa005
+We demonstrate an example of a pipeline in the video below. https://github.com/user-attachments/assets/27884988-2bc6-4aa2-b892-6eaa39baa005